 The mastermind behind the attempt to buy every possible combination of lottery tickets was an account named Stefan Klincewicz.
 Cork-born and of Polish descent, he joined forces with twenty-seven other people to create a syndicate that was hoping to win big.
 The reason that they had decided to go for it that weekend was that it wasn’t just the main jackpot that was on offer.

-The National Lottery had decided to award a guaranteed £100 prize to all of the people that matched 4 numbers.
+The National Lottery had decided to award a £100 prize to all of the people that matched 4 numbers.
 This meant that those with Match 3, Match 4 and Match 5 tickets would win money, but the Match 4 folks would win even more.
 The play to buy every possible combination of numbers would likely result in a number of Match 4 winning tickets in the process.

 It was seen by the syndicate as being a ‘blunder’ by the National Lottery, so it was only right that they strike whilst they stood to make more money than ever.
-It also helped that the Lotto hadn’t been won for two weeks, meaning that the jackpot stood at £1.7 million, meaning that there was a good chance that the syndicate could make a decent profit.
+It also helped that the Lotto hadn’t been won for two weeks, meaning that the jackpot stood at £1.7 million, meaning that there was a good chance that the syndicate could make a decent net win.

 Whilst not all of the names of the syndicate members will ever be known, what we can tell you is that it was well-financed.
 He turned to gamblers that were used to spending large sums of money on favourites with short odds.
 They began to give him blocks of money ranging from £5,000 to £100,000, believing that they would be likely to receive a thirty percent return.